tendermint/spec/spec/abci/apps.md

 The maximum size of a complete Protobuf encoded block.
 This is enforced by Tendermint consensus.

-This implies a maximum tx size that is this MaxBytes, less the expected size of the header, the validator set, and any included evidence in the block.
+This implies a maximum transaction size that is this MaxBytes, less the expected size of the header, the validator set, and any included evidence in the block.

 Must have `0 < MaxBytes < 100 MB`.

 ### BlockParams.MaxGas

-The maximum of the sum of `GasWanted` in a proposed block.
+The maximum of the sum of `GasWanted` that will be allowed in a proposed block.
 This is *not* enforced by Tendermint consensus.
 It is left to the app to enforce (ie. if txs are included past the limit, they should return non-zero codes).
 It is used by Tendermint to limit the